 Because it comes with your Google account, Google Forms is an easy way to ask people for their information or opinions, but how can you ensure you'll act on that information?
-By sending every response over to your to do list or task manager as a task or project.
+Your best bet: send every response over to your to do list or task manager as a task or project.

 You could manually copy information from Google Sheets over to your task or project management app of choice, of course, but that's tedious and time-consuming.
-Which is why we recommend you automate the process instead.
-In the example below, you can send responses from Google Forms over to Trello, so you can turn your form responses into tasks to complete.
-But you're not limited to Trello: You can send information you gather from a Google Form to other task and project management apps too.
-Here's how.
+We recommend you automate the process instead.

 Create Trello Cards With Google Forms Responses

-Zapier makes it possible to connect Google Forms with 1,500 apps, and we'll be using it to send responses over to Trello.
-Here's a template to get you started:
+Zapier makes it possible to connect Google Forms with thousands of apps, and we'll be using it to send responses over to Trello.

-You will be asked to sign into your Trello account, assuming you haven't already.
+You'll need to sign into your Trello account if you haven't connected it to Zapier.
 Then you can start setting everything up.

-Choose which board and list you'd like new entries to show up on, using the drop-down menu.
+Using the dropdown menus, choose which board and list you'd like new entries to appear.

 Click whichever question will help you identify the response—I'm going to use the name.

 Not a Trello user?
 No worries!
-You can use Zapier to connect Google Forms to 1,500+ apps, including
+You can use Zapier to connect Google Forms to thousands of apps.

-This is just the beginning: you can design your own Zaps that send Google Forms information over to a wide range of project management apps and to do list apps.
-Head to our Google forms integrations page to learn more.
+This is just the beginning: you can create your own Zaps that send Google Forms information to the apps you use most.
+Discover popular ways to automate Google Forms, or head to our App Directory to explore more ideas.

 This article was originally published in April 2019 by Justin Pot and was updated in July 2022 by Krystina Martinez.